kolenaIO/kolena/examples/dataset/named_entity_recognition/README.md

 1. [`upload_dataset.py`](named_entity_recognition/upload_dataset.py) uploads the n2c2-2014 dataset.

-2. [`upload_results.py`](named_entity_recognition/upload_results.py) tests a named entity recognition model on the n2c2-2014 dataset, using [a RoBERTa model fine-tuned for deidentification of medical notes](https://huggingface.co/obi/deid_roberta_i2b2).
+2. [`upload_results.py`](named_entity_recognition/upload_results.py) tests a named entity recognition model on the n2c2-2014 dataset, using either a [RoBERTa model](https://huggingface.co/obi/deid_roberta_i2b2) or a [BERT model](https://huggingface.co/obi/deid_bert_i2b2) fine-tuned for deidentification of medical notes.

 Command line arguments are defined within each script to specify the dataset name to create or model to upload results for.
 Run a script using the `--help` flag for more information: